openstack-archive/fuel-ccp/doc/source/enable_sriov.rst

 * `devices` - List.
 A node-specific list of SR-IOV devices.
 Each element of the list has 2 mandatory fields: `name` and `physnets`.
     * `name` is a name of the SR-IOV interface.
-    * `physnets` is a list of of names of physical networks a given device maps to.
+    * `physnets` is a list of names of physical networks a given device maps to.
     * If `exclude_vfs` is omitted all the VFs associated with a given device may be configured by the agent.
 To exclude specific VFs, add them to the `exclude_devices` parameter as shown above.

 A new role should be added to compute nodes: `neutron-sriov-nic-agent`.